pablodecm/phd_thesis/src/103_chapter_3.md

 data, is parameter estimation, whose goal can be generally be defined as the determination of the possible or optimal values that the parameters of a statistical model could take to be consistent with the observations.
-Two types of parameter estimation problem are often considered: point estimation and interval estimation.
-If the aim is to obtain the best estimate (i.e. a single value) of a vector of parameter based on a set of observation, it is referred to as a *point estimation* problem.
+Two types of parameter estimation problems are often considered: point estimation and interval estimation.
+If the aim is to obtain the best estimate (i.e. a single value) of a vector of parameter based on a set of observations, it is referred to as a *point estimation* problem.
 When we are instead interested on using a set of observations to make statistical statements on the plausibility of a range or region for the values that the statistical model